 I decided to share my story.
-It is not very different from the rest, but, well, I think it's important to say to those who will not read the other stories.
-I 29 years old and for two months and twenty five days I found that I have HIV.
-I had a sex life somewhat whooping and I did not bother to look after me with ... some people think that being drunk often _ajudou-me_ to reach the condition in which I live today.
-But in the end, no alcohol and no one to blame, there is nothing more nor anyone else but you.
+It's not much different from the rest, but, well, I think it's important to say to those who will not read the other stories.
+I have 29 years of age and for two months and twenty five days I have discovered that I have HIV.
+I had a rather convulsive sex life and I did not mind caring for some people ...
+I think being drunk many times helped me to get to the condition I live in today.
+But in the end, neither alcohol nor anyone is to blame, there is nothing more and no one else besides you.

-Many years ago I was not an HIV test for fear ... lack of courage ... but one fine day I decided to go take the test.
+For many years I did not get an HIV test out of fear ... lack of courage ... but one fine day I decided to go for the test.

 Not to be sick or have any symptoms.
 I was in perfect health.

-I knew I could be positive, but I was pretty confident that it would be negative, since it had a boyfriend for more than a year ago, with whom I had never used condoms and all was well.
-He recently had a test for other reasons and that everything had gone all too well either.
-That's what gave me more security, despite the fact I was not with him anymore ...
+I knew it could be positive, but I was fairly confident that it would be negative since I had a boyfriend for over a year with whom I had never used condoms and everything was fine.
+He had recently auditioned for other reasons and everything had gone pretty well, too.
+That's what gave me a lot more security, despite the fact that I'm not with him anymore ...

-The day I got the result I was told that they repeated the test because he had tested positive.
+The day I received the result I was told that they repeated the test because he had tested positive.

 I think, like everyone else, at that moment, I felt that my life came down.
 Everything I had planned for me collapsed and, despite having many friends, I felt alone.
 No, I did not say a word to anyone other than my mother, my ex-partner and a good friend.

-For all those who are starting with this sad problem, I can only say that time makes all the dust settles and everything settles.
-The time will help you to understand and assimilate this condition, the weather is like the spear of Alexander the Great: It hurts, it heals.
-Nearly three months later, I can say I'm calmer.
+For all those who are starting with this sad problem, I can only say that the weather makes all the dust download and everything fits.
+Time is helping you to understand and assimilate this condition, the weather is like the spear of Alexander the Great: It hurts, it heals.
+Almost three months later, I can say I'm calmer.
 My life has changed a lot.
-I'm already in treatment.
+I'm already on treatment.

-Life must continue because we only have two options or sat and waited for death to come, in which case it can come quickly or move on with life, fighting for her in every way imaginable and go on.
+Life must continue because we only have two options or we sit and wait for death to arrive, and in this case it can arrive fast or we move on with life, fighting for it in every possible and imaginable way and going forward.

 reviewed by Mara Macedo